West Chester, PA 19380

-Judy’s Catholic school educational curriculum lacked the subject of art, leaving her to her own devices to experiment with crayons, watercolors and clay, she would scrape from the banks of the local creek.
-Other artistic mediums were unknown.
-At 16, she enrolled in her first art class on Saturday mornings at Moore College of Art and Design’s Young Peoples Workshop.
+Judy DeSimone was born in a suburb of Philadelphia, Pennsylvania and currently resides in West Chester, Pennsylvania.
+Her Catholic school educational curriculum lacked the subject of art, leaving her to her own artistic devices to experiment with crayons, watercolors and clay, she would scrape from the banks of the local creek.
+At 16, Judy enrolled in her first art class on Saturday mornings at Moore College of Art and Design’s, Young Peoples Workshop, Philadelphia, Pennsylvania.
 Moore would be her college of choice, where she studied art education.
-In her junior year of college, a detour to a southern California art college introduced her to the world of craft as fine art.
+In her junior year of college, a detour to California State University at Fullerton introduced her to the world of craft as fine art.
 This artistic genre was quietly emerging on the East Coast during her college years.

 With a bachelor of science in art education from Moore College of Art and Design, Judy pursued a career and vocation as an art educator beginning at the public schools in Coatesville, Pennsylvania.
 During her teaching career, educationally, Judy completed thirty-six graduate credits in fine art classes at West Chester University, West Chester, Pennsylvania and graduate education classes at locally affiliated universities.
 In her teaching district this was categorized as a masters equivalency.
 Judy then acquired thirty-three more fine art and education graduate credits at University of the Arts Philadelphia, Pennsylvania and locally affiliated universities.